-This month, the Trump Administration has unleashed two far-reaching attacks on the U.S. asylum system and on asylum seekers.
+In June, the Trump Administration unleashed two far-reaching attacks on the U.S. asylum system and on asylum seekers.
 The first attack was the June 15, 2020 publication of proposed rules that would eviscerate the U.S. asylum system and make it next-to-impossible for anyone from a political activist in Uganda to a woman fleeing gender violence in El Salvador to obtain asylum in the United States due to the breadth of the proposed asylum restrictions.

 The second attack was the release of a final rule, set to be published on June 26, 2020, which completely transforms the eligibility criteria for asylum seekers to obtain employment authorization, including requiring asylum seekers to wait one year after filing their asylum application before they are eligible to apply for employment authorization.
 This will leave many future asylum seekers unable to support themselves and their families while they wait for decisions on their cases.

 It is important to understand when and how the changes will impact asylum seekers.

 Final Rules to Change Processing and Eligibility Criteria for Asylum Applicant EADs

 Change to 30-day initial EAD processing for asylum applicant EADs available here.

 Status: Final.
 Published on June 22, 2020.
 In effect on August 21, 2020.